James G. Harlow, Jr. Chair in Business Ethics and Professor of Legal Studies; Editor-in-Chief, Southern Law Journal

 Norman, OK 73019

 M.B.A., J.D., Ph.D.
 (Business Economics), each from Indiana University.
 Professor Ostas has taught business economics, business law, and business ethics at both the undergraduate and graduate levels.
-He has received more than twenty teaching awards, including the 2014 Bruce Magoon Master Teacher Award.
+He has received more than twenty teaching awards, including the 2018 University Regents Award for Superior Teaching.
 Ostas currently serves as editor-in-chief of the Southern Law Journal.
 His research addresses the economics of marketplace ethics and the ethics of corporate legal strategy.
-An author of more than fifty scholarly works, including two books, Ostas has received more than a dozen international research awards.
+An author of more than sixty scholarly works, including three books, Ostas has received more than a dozen international research awards.

 - Ph.D.
 Business Economics, Indiana University

 - Masters of Business Administration, Kelly School of Business, Indiana University